How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Additional Experiments with 4o Image Generation

 \subsection{Prompting methodology}

-As discussed in the main paper, GPT-4o generations suffer from spatial misalignments.
+As discussed in the main paper, GPT-4o generates full image recreations rather than edits, often resulting in spatial misalignments.
 To enable consistent comparisons, we first zero-pad all input images to square dimensions and, after generation, crop the relevant regions to align with the original input.
 Below, we outline task-specific prompting details.
 Preliminary quantitative results for grouping, depth, and surface normals, evaluated at full scale, are provided in App.~\ref{app:imagegen-quantitative-analysis}.

 \textbf{Grouping.} The prompt used for object-based segmentation is shown in Listing~\ref{prompt:imagegen-grouping}.
 The model is given an image with a red point marking a location on an object and is instructed to return the same image with the entire object filled in solid red.
 To extract the predicted mask, we use HSV thresholding and post-process it by retaining only the largest connected component, which effectively removes small artifacts and hallucinated regions.
 Although this simple postprocessing often yields reasonable masks, more advanced postprocessing techniques could improve results further.
 We leave such refinements to future work.